 And by the way, as part of anybody's firing, you would think it would be standard operating procedures for everybody to take away their security clearances.

-We know Peter Strzok did.
+We know what Peter Strzok did.

-We know we used his position in the FBI to clear his favorite candidate, Hillary Clinton.
+We know we used his position in the FBI to clear his favored candidate, Hillary Clinton, absolve her of her crimes for political reasons, part of the exoneration before investigation.

-And then uh acid wash your hard drives with bleach bit and bust up your devices.
+Go ahead, try and take subpoenaed emails and erase them, and then acid wash your hard drives with bleach bit and bust up your devices.

-Yeah, no, that's not obstruction of justice.
+You know, no, that's not obstruction of justice.

 I don't know what is.

-All part of the attempt to get a Pfizer warrant, which became a fraud on Pfizer courts and four separate Pfizer judges.
+And he played a continuing role in using this phony dossier himself, all part of the attempt to get a FISA warrant, which became a fraud on FISA courts and four separate FISA judges.

 It would be deprivation of rights under color of law.

-Conspiracy to defraud the government.
+18 USC 242, conspiracy to defraud the government.

 There's an obvious reason you can't be trusted with classified information.